jrey22600/Ball-and-Plate-Website/README.md

 Here is the link that shows the ball balancing on the plate https://youtu.be/dRZi4ZY73e8

-The Matlab, Simulink, and Coppelia files used are provided above in the  folder.
+The MATLAB, Simulink, and Coppelia files used are provided above in the MATLAB&Simulink Code folder.